-Organic traffic is absolutely essentials for businesses like gyms.
+Organic traffic is absolutely essential for businesses like gyms.
 Why?
 Well, organic traffic is FREE traffic from search engines.
-But here’s the challenge: in order to score this free traffic, your website has to properly optimized for important, relevant keywords.
+But here’s the challenge: in order to score this free traffic, your website has to be properly optimized for important, relevant keywords.
 This local guide to fitness SEO explains the most important aspects of gym SEO in a step-by-step manner.
 Let’s get to it!

 Planning the Website